-bright sun outside, 40 seconds;

-hazy sun, 80 seconds;

-cloudy bright, 2 minutes 40 seconds;

-cloudy dull, 5 minutes 20 seconds.
+bright sun outside, 40 seconds; the seconds and the seconds are seconds; the seconds are seconds; cloudy bright, 2 minutes 40 seconds; cloudy dull, 5 minutes 20 seconds.

 The foregoing is calculated for rooms whose windows get the direct light from the sky, and for hours from three hours after sunrise to three hours before sunset.